jeanrajotte/schlepwire/README.md

 schlepwire
 ==========

-A simple PHP file to move a whole ProcessWire site and DB.
+A simple PHP program to move a whole ProcessWire site and DB.

 ## USAGE